 In our opinion you can’t beat a steamy, spicy bowl of Brisbane's best pho when you’re in need of some internal warming.
 Feeling sick?
 Pho is the answer.
 It’s cold?
 Pho.
 Hungover?
 Pho.
-This beefy Vietnamese noodle broth is like a big warm hug for your insides and cheap as chips, making it the OG cure-all dish for any occasion.
+This beefy Vietnamese noodle broth is like a big warm hug for your insides and is cheap as chips, making it the OG cure-all dish for any occasion.

 Here's our roll call of where to get Brisbane's best pho (in no particular order, because how could we choose one over the other?).

 Pho Queue, with its tongue-in-cheek humour and traditional preparation, is up there with the best pho in Brisbane.
 The pho itself is rich, and you can choose rare or cooked beef, meatballs, brisket, bone marrow, beef rib or premium beef cuts to add to your soup.
 Their menu even features Australia's most expensive bowl of pho coming in at $120, which can be ordered by appointment only and comes complete with a wagyu eye fillet, wagyu brisket, beef rib, oxtail, gigantic slab of bone marrow and gold leaf flakes.

 With a multitude of different types of pho, including beef, spicy beef, chicken and crispy chicken, District 1 is leading the game in terms of variety.
 All their pho is made on aromatic stock, rice noodles and all the accompanying sides, all you need to do is pick your protein.

 With a restaurant overlooking the gorgeous hills of Paddington, Ngon dishes up a chef’s selection pho, which features a rich broth, thick-cut noodles and Vietnamese herbs, as well as tender beef cuts.
 We feel warmer just thinking about it.